mrsarm/django-coleman/README.rst

 --------

-* Simple task manager that allows to define a tasks with title, description, responsible of the task, priority...
+* Simple task manager that allows to define a tasks with title, partner (customer, provider...), description, responsible of the task, priority...
 * Each task may have items: sub-tasks to be done.
 * The built-in Django *Authentication and Authorization* system to manage users and groups, login, etc.